cixiangtao/sticker-ui/.agents/skills/demo/SKILL.md

 Keep demo module loading and raw source loading pointed at the same `./demos/*.tsx` glob so every rendered demo has matching source code.

+Use hand-written `PreviewDemoPage` / `getPreviewDemoExamples` only when a preview page genuinely needs custom layout or trailing content that `createComponentPreviewPage` cannot express.

 ## Review Checklist

 Before finishing demo work: